sorgerlab/indra/doc/tutorials/machine_reading.rst

     path_to_reach = '/pmc/reach/target/scala-2.11/reach-assembly-1.3.2-SNAPSHOT.jar'
     reach_version = '1.3.2'
     source_text = 'pmc_oa_xml'
+    force_read = False

 The reach_version is important because it is used to determine whether the paper has already been read with this version of REACH (in which case it will be skipped), or if the REACH output needs to be updated.
+Alternatively, if you want to read all the papers regardless of whether they've been read before with the given version of REACH, set the force_read variable to True.

 Next, create a top-level temporary directory to use during reading.
 This will be used to store the input files and the JSON output::